Monday, December 30, 2013

 I, the sea king

-Seeking fearlessly across reality’s wakes,
+fearlessly across reality’s wakes,

-Peeking into the enigmatic,
+Peeking into

-Subtle, dark, and cloudy sea
+Subtle, dark, and

 And rising

-With a silver-scaled fish in my beak.
+fish in my beak.

 Undersea